| SurvivalPreperation Checklist

 staying where you are.
 Consult other sources for information on

 how to make it easy for rescuers.
+Let

+us start with the most accurate method.
 This method requires that you have a pretty clear sky, though,

 and takes a lot of time.
 One of the advantages is that you don't